tcarleton/stagg/README.md

     #> Assuming layer name format which after removal of the first character is compatible with lubridate::as_datetime()

-    #> Warning: All formats failed to parse.
-No formats found.

     #> Aggregating by polygon and month

 ``` r